Boarders/blog-posts/locally-nameless.md

   * Capture avoiding substitution becomes a matter of keeping binding distance arithmetic in check.
   * The De-Bruijn representation gives canonical representatives for $\alpha$-equivalence classes, thus allowing us to test for $\alpha$-equivalence via syntactic equality of terms.

 On the other hand, Bob Atkey has, rather aptly, referred to the ability to read terms written with DeBruijn indices as a "cylon detector".
-What we gain in ease of implementation we give in much worse readability.
+What we gain in ease of implementation we give up in much worse readability.

 Instead we turn to the hybrid approach in the paper [I Am Not a Number -- I am a Free Variable](http://www.cs.ru.nl/~james/RESEARCH/haskell2004.pdf).
 Let us keep free variables free and use De-Bruijn indices only for bound variables: